Qualcomm takeover battle intervention shows U.S. security panel's expanding reach

-March 5 (Reuters) - A U.S. national security panel’s unusual decision to review Singapore-based Broadcom Ltd’s $117 billion hostile bid for smartphone chipmaker Qualcomm Ltd illustrates an expanding focus on the competitiveness of the U.S. semiconductor industry amid advances by China, regulatory experts said.
+(Reuters) - A U.S. national security panel’s unusual decision to review Singapore-based Broadcom Ltd’s (AVGO.O) $117 billion hostile bid for smartphone chipmaker Qualcomm Ltd (QCOM.O) illustrates an expanding focus on the competitiveness of the U.S. semiconductor industry amid advances by China, regulatory experts said.

 The secretive panel, called the Committee on Foreign Investment in the United States (CFIUS), has scuppered several attempts by Chinese technology companies to acquire U.S. chipmakers in the last 12 months over concerns about the transfer of potentially sensitive technology.

 Broadcom is not a Chinese company, and has pledged to move its domicile from Singapore to the United States, arguing this will makes its acquisition of Qualcomm not covered by CFIUS.
-However, many of Qualcomm’s rivals, including Huawei Technologies Co Ltd, are Chinese.
+However, many of Qualcomm’s rivals, including Huawei Technologies Co Ltd [HWT.UL], are Chinese.

 Huawei is forging closer commercial ties with big telecommunication operators across Asia, the Americas and Europe, putting the company in prime position to lead the global race for wireless 5G networks, despite U.S. allegations it poses a security threat.